Architecture

 ConnectionString=Host=?; Database=?;Username=postgres; Password=?;Pooling=true;Minimum Pool Size=0;Maximum Pool Size=100;

 Quick start assumes a single database containing all objects required by the Jube instance.
-Tables that are prefixed Cache in the database are intended for very fast moving data, specifically high throughput transactional writes and indexed cached reads:
+Tables that are prefixed Cache in the database are intended for very fast moving data, specifically high throughput transactional writes and indexed cached reads.

-Cache tables can be offloaded to a separate database by adding another connection as Environment Variable:
+In the case of Postgres, Cache tables can be offloaded to a separate database by adding another connection as Environment Variable:

 CacheConnectionString=Host=?; Database=?; Username=postgres; Password=?;Pooling=true;Minimum Pool Size=0;Maximum Pool Size=100;

-The server responsible for hosting the Postgres database containing Cache tables should be memory optimised, such that Postgres and the file system can optimise much of the data into memory, falling back to very high performance disks, thus having the effect of achieving consistent real-time response times.
+In the case of Postgres being used as cache, the server responsible for hosting the Postgres database containing Cache tables should be memory optimised, such that Postgres and the file system can optimise much of the data into memory, falling back to very high performance disks, thus having the effect of achieving consistent real-time response times.
 It is possible to disable the WAL (Write Ahead Log) at the table level which has the effect of a non-durable and in-memory solution, given the table being ‘warmed’ into memory (pg_prewarm).
+No such issues exist in Redis, but in memory databases bring about their own set of considerations which are outside he scope of this document.
+In the absence of CacheConnectionString Environment Variable, the incumbent ConnectionString Environment Variable is used, henceforth the default is cache tables to reside alongside the other tables.
+Migrations will be executed independently and comprehensively for both databases.

 HTTPS Load Balanced Distributed Installation with Cache Offload